frenck/spook/documentation/other_features.md

 When it can tell which change turned the condition, `trigger.entity_id` names that entity and `trigger.from_state` and `trigger.to_state` are what it moved between, the same three the template trigger hands over.
 Which is also what carries the user through: an automation starts a fresh context, so `spook.triggered_by_user` and friends read the person off `trigger.to_state`.

-It can tell only when every part of the condition announces its own turns, which means `state`, `numeric_state` and `zone` conditions without a `for:`, without a `value_template`, and without a threshold naming an entity, plus any `and`, `or` or `not` built out of those.
+It can tell only when every part of the condition announces its own turns, which means `state`, `numeric_state` and `zone` conditions without a `for:` and without a `value_template`, plus any `and`, `or` or `not` built out of those.
 Anything else and all three are empty, because a condition with a part that turns quietly gets discovered by the next unrelated change, and naming that change would be naming the wrong one.

 :::{seealso} Example trigger in {term}`YAML`
 :class: dropdown